Do you need a speaker or workshop facilitator for your club or organization?

 Gardening organically – best practices: How do you garden successfully without fertilizers and pesticides to keep things healthy?
 We’ll examine plant needs and how to support them in order to grow the most nutritious and delicious food plants.
 Speaker: Astrid Muschalla

 Growing garlic is easy.
 Speaker: Carol Hegadorn

 Increasing vegetable garden yields by attracting pollinators to your vegetable garden.
 Speaker: Nancy Louwman

 Growing from seed: seed saving and seed starting techniques: Widen your horizons by growing your own plant material from seed.
 Tips for saving seeds and starting them for your spring garden.
 Speaker: Nancy Louwman

 Recipe for a great herb garden: top 16 picks: Discover Astrid’s top 16 picks for the kitchen garden – which herbs to grow and how to harvest them.
 The Scent of the Orient; The Aroma of the Mediterranean; The Spice of Mexico.
 Simplify the world of making great food taste greater!
 We’ll talk about how to plan your herb garden, growing edible flowers and choosing plants.
 Speaker: Astrid Muschalla

-Designing an edible landscape: Whether you have a small space or a large lot, you can have a beautiful garden and eat it too!
+Foodscaping: Whether you have a small space or a large lot, you can have a beautiful garden and eat it too!
 Edible landscapes are a low maintenance, sustainable method of growing food for yourself, providing a habitat for wildlife, and beautifying your home.
 Speaker: Joyce Hostyn

 Growing native edibles: Did you know that many of our native plants, in addition to feeding pollinators and the birds, can feed us as well?
 Learn which native plants are good to eat and how to include them in your garden design.
 Speaker: Joyce Hostyn